Next steps for admitted undergraduate students

 Please review the list for your student type in one of the following drop-downs (e.g. International students, First-time freshmen).

-All newly admitted freshmen at ASU pay an enrollment deposit to ensure a spot in the incoming freshmen class.
+All newly admitted first year students at ASU pay an enrollment deposit to ensure a spot in the incoming class.
 As soon as you have been admitted and have decided to attend Arizona State University, you should submit the enrollment deposit.
-Once paid, you can register for New Student Orientation, secure a Sun Devil ID card and reserve university housing.
+Once paid, you can register for New Student Orientation Experience, secure a Sun Devil ID card and reserve university housing.
 Make your enrollment deposit online.

-All incoming students must complete the Math Placement Test prior to orientation and enrollment into their first semester math course, unless they have transferred an equivalent prerequisite course.
-Learn about the ASU Math Placement Test and take it online.
+All incoming students must complete the Math Placement Assessment prior to orientation and enrollment into their first semester math course, unless they have transferred an equivalent prerequisite course.
+Learn about the ASU Math Placement Assessment and take it online.

-Join other freshmen in team-building activities and meet faculty, staff and students.
+Join other first year students in team-building activities and meet faculty, staff and students.
 At E2, you’ll participate in activities like a low-ropes course, small and large team building challenges, camp fires and other fun activities.
 Activities are led by Fulton Schools faculty, staff and upper-class students.
-Learn more about E2 for incoming freshmen and sign up for a session.
+Learn more about E2 for incoming first year students and sign up for a session.

 Below are the next steps to take in order to complete your transfer into the Fulton Schools at ASU: